-Tamoxifen with a dosage of 240 mg/day has also been studied in combination with BCNU as the initial treatment after radiation (115).
-Median survival time was 66.1 weeks, while the 1-year, 2-year, and 3-year survival rates 65%, 45% and 24%, respectively.
+Tamoxifen with a dosage of 240 mg/day has also been studied in combination with BCNU as the initial treatment after radiation (122).
+Median survival time was 69 weeks, while the 1-year, 2-year, and 3-year survival rates 65%, 45% and 24%, respectively.
 It should be noted that while the 1-year survival rate and median survival time are only marginally greater than those obtained with BCNU alone, the 2-year and 3-year survival times are substantially greater.
-Note, however, that these numbers are based on a small number of patients.
+Note, however, that these numbers are based on a small number of patients (N=23)..
 This benefit in terms of the number of longer-term survivors again reflects the fact that tamoxifen is effective only for a minority of patients, but for those its benefits can be very substantial.
-That only a minority of patients benefit from tamoxifen is relevant to the negative results of a phase III trial conducted in France (116).
+That only a minority of patients benefit from tamoxifen is relevant to the negative results of a phase III trial conducted in France (123).
 Patients received BCNU alone or BCNU in combination with 40-100 mg/day of tamoxifen (note that these dosages are substantially below that used in the other studies).
 No increase in median survival time was found, whereas the addition of tamoxifen did significantly increase the frequency of serious blood clots.

-Most recent has been a trial combining tamoxifen with temodar (117).
+Most recent has been a trial combining tamoxifen with temodar (124).
 While details of this preliminary report are sketchy, its notable feature is that the combination treatment, presented as the initial treatment after standard radiation, resulted in all of the patients being alive at 12 months after diagnosis.
 More details are clearly needed, but the results as described are unusually promising.
-However, a second published trial combining temodar and tamoxifen (118) produced especially negative results and was in fact terminated early because of the low response rate and frequency of toxicity.
+However, a second published trial combining temodar and tamoxifen (125) produced especially negative results and was in fact terminated early because of the low response rate and frequency of toxicity.
 However, this toxicity most likely resulted from the daily schedule of TMZ used, which involved a dose apparently too high for patients that were heavily pretreated.
 One important feature of tamoxifen is that its toxicity to glioma cells is due primarily to its first metabolite, which takes 2-8 weeks to reach asymptototic levels.
 Thus, short-term usage, even with high dosages, is not likely to be effective.

-An important recent development with respect to tamoxifen has been the report (119) that it may be possible to predict which patients will be among the minority that benefits from tamoxifen.
+An important recent development with respect to tamoxifen has been the report (126) that it may be possible to predict which patients will be among the minority that benefits from tamoxifen.
 This Canadian study compared patients who responded to tamoxifen with those who did not and reported that there was a systematic difference in the metabolites from tamoxifen.
 This potentially allows a decision very early in treatment about whether tamoxifen is worth continuing.
-A second major development is that tamoxifen's efficacy may be increased by suppressing thyroid function (120).
-Thyroid hormones maintain the level of the insulin-like growth factor (IGF), which is now known to play an important role in causing resistance to several different kinds of cancer treatments (to be discussed further in a later section).
+Tamoxifen's efficacy can be increased by suppressing thyroid function (127).
+Thyroid hormones maintain the level of the insulinlike growth factor (IGF), which is now known to play an important role in causing resistance to several different kinds of cancer treatments (to be discussed further in a later section).
 Eleven of 22 patients with recurrent tumors became hypothyroid as a result of a drug treatment.
 Their median survival time was 10.1 months, versus 3.1 months for patients whose thyroid function was not effectively suppressed.
+However, no information is available for how thyroid suppression affects survival time, independently of whether tamoxifen is used.